SteinarVrenne/school_imt3501/Task 1/source/pages/03e_Main_Use_Cases.rst

 	"Actor", "Healthcare worker"
 	"Prerequisites", "Is a registered user"
-	"Post requisites", "Healthcare worker is logged in" "Main flow", "1.
+	"Outcome", "Healthcare worker is logged in"
+	"Main flow", "1.
 Healthcare worker enters credentials
 	2. Credentials are sent to authentication server
 	3. Healthcare worker is logged in"